-Climate Centre joins researchers at 'critical frontier of science' to map regional impacts04/11/2013 - by the Climate Centre
+Climate Centre joins researchers at ‘critical frontier of science’ to map regional impacts

 The Red Cross Red Crescent Climate Centre today joined leading scientists in Brussels to help set the agenda for research into regional climate change being conducted through the Coordinated Regional Climate Downscaling Experiment (CORDEX).

 Advances in climate modelling now make it possible to “downscale” the pictures generated by global climate models to explore likely impacts at regional level, vitally important for humanitarians.

 These improved projections could help governments provide credible climate services to their citizens and better protection from extremes.

 The four-day Brussels conference is sponsored by the European Commission, the World Climate Research Programme (WCRP) and the Intergovernmental Panel on Climate Change (IPCC), whose recent report on The Physical Science Basis said it is “extremely likely” (i.e. 95-100 percent probable) that most of the global warming since 1950 has been due to human influence.

 'Timely, understandable, actionable'

 A WCRP press release says, however, that scientists are still less confident about the precise effects of climate change on individual countries and geographical regions.